 The cutback is suitable for primer sealing and sprayed sealing.

-The only concern was the harm that cutback bitumen had, to the environment.
-The volatile solvents were hazardous to nature, humans, and the environment.
+The only concern was the harm that the cutback bitumen had to the environment.
+The volatile solvents were hazardous to the environment, humans, and nature.

 6. Oxidized bitumen